Nervosys/Botnix/pkgs/test/nixpkgs-check-by-name/scripts/README.md

 This script needs to be called manually when the CI tooling needs to be updated.

 The `pinned-tool.json` file gets populated with both:
-- The `/nix/store` path for `x86_64-linux`, such that CI doesn't have to evaluate Nixpkgs and can directly fetch it from the cache instead.
+- The `/nix/store` path for `x86_64-linux`, such that CI doesn't have to evaluate Botpkgs and can directly fetch it from the cache instead.
-- The Nixpkgs revision, such that the `./run-local.sh` script can be used to run the checks locally on any system.
+- The Botpkgs revision, such that the `./run-local.sh` script can be used to run the checks locally on any system.

 To ensure that the tool is always pre-built for `x86_64-linux` in the `botnix-unstable` channel, it's included in the `tested` jobset description in [`botnix/release-combined.nix`](../../../botnix/release-combined.nix).

-Why not just build the tooling right from the PRs Nixpkgs version?
+Why not just build the tooling right from the PRs Botpkgs version?
 - Because it allows CI to check all PRs, even if they would break the CI tooling.
 - Because it makes the CI check very fast, since no Nix builds need to be done, even for mass rebuilds.
 - Because it improves security, since we don't have to build potentially untrusted code from PRs.